jamie29w/portfolio-website/README.md

 Check it out at [jamiew.io](http://jamiew.io).

-I spun up this site using [Create React App](https://github.com/facebookincubator/create-react-app) and deployed it with [Surge](https://surge.sh/).
+I spun up this site using [Create React App](https://github.com/facebookincubator/create-react-app) and deployed it on an nginx server on [Digital Ocean](https://www.digitalocean.com/).